 EATING DISORDERS TREATMENT TEAM

 Psychotherapists, physicians, a nurse practitioner, an athletic trainer, and a nutritionist work closely together to treat students with eating and body image concerns.
 The team provides confidential medical and psychological evaluation, medical monitoring, short-term individual psychotherapy, nutrition counseling, exercise consultation, group therapy, and referral to private therapists or residential treatment when needed, for those suffering, or in recovery, from an eating disorder.
 The team is also available to consult with coaches, deans, residential college staff, faculty, parents, and friends who are concerned about a student.
 Team members are involved in various outreach and educational activities on campus related to eating concerns, nutrition, and body image.
+Click here to see a video on this topic.

 EMOTION MANAGEMENT TEAM